 - Will last an incredibly long time when cared for

 - Better quality manufacturing

 - A unique scent only leather can produce

 There is nothing like the smell or feel of genuine leather, and although you’re paying a premium price, you’re gaining a premium product in return which will last you a lifetime.

 No two genuine leather garments will be exactly the same, due to the unique characteristics of that animal hide, so you can be sure you’re getting a one-off product that will grow in character as you do.
 Additionally, the leather becomes softer and more attractive the more you wear it.

-Faux leather has around half the lifespan of genuine leather.
-It cracks and splits, due to a combination of the two-layer construction and the faux leather material being thinner.
+Faux leather has around half the lifespan of genuine leather and is prone to cracks and splits, due to a combination of the two-layer construction and the faux leather material being thinner.

 Genuine leather does need to be taken proper care of, however, meaning if you get things like perfume on it, you’ll need to make sure you clean this.
 If you’re after a cheap jacket that you don’t have to maintain, it’s probably best to opt for faux leather over a genuine high-quality leather jacket.